 Where to Start

-2. Select My Gradebook.
+- Select My Gradebooks.

 Spreadsheet View Basics

-The following are basic tips when entering assignments and scores:
+Basic tips when entering assignments and scores:

 - Light gray colored boxes indicate assignments are not currently counting towards a student's grade either due to the assignment due date or the grading period has passed.